apache/nuttx/README.txt

   This will crate a program called 'cmpconfig' or 'comconfig.exe' on Windows.

   Why would you want to compare two configuration files?
-Here are a couple of reasons why I do this:
+Here are a few of reasons why I do this:

   1. When I create a new configuration I usually base it on an older configuration and I want to know, "What are the options that I need to change to add the new feature to the older configurations?"
-For example, suppose that I have a boardA/nsh configuration and I want to crate a boardA/nxwm configuration.
+For example, suppose that I have a boardA/nsh configuration and I want to create a boardA/nxwm configuration.
 Suppose I already have boardB/nsh and boardB/nxwm configurations.
 Then by comparing the boardB/nsh with the boardB/nxwm I can see the modifications that I would need to make to my